atomicjolt/dangerously-atomic-html/README.md

 dangerouslyAtomicHtml('<h1>Welcome!</h1>', visitor);

 ```
-this example adds the class "custom-class-name" to all the h1 tags in the document.
+This example adds the class "custom-class-name" to all the h1 tags in the document.

 You can also return a react component from the visitor, for example:
 ```javascript